The Top 5 Most Frequently Asked Questions About Whale Watching

 4) Will I get seasick?

-We aren’t going to lie – if you’re going on a boat, yes there is a chance you could get seasick.
+We aren’t going to lie – if you’re going on a boat, there is a chance you could get seasick.
 Just like there’s a chance of getting motion sickness in a car.
 Motion sickness is caused by your brain receiving mixed messages about movement and the effect it is having on your body.
 Put simply, there is a sensory imbalance, particularly your eyes, inner ear, skin receptors and your muscles and joints.

 5) Will you cancel if it’s raining?

-It also works the other way round – what looks like a lovely, sunny day in the city could actually be a grotty day on the water.
+Of course, it also works the other way round – what looks like a lovely, sunny day in the city could actually be a grotty day on the water.

 To find out more answers to your questions, head on over to our Frequently Asked Questions page